-The following are the security rules that are enforced by TippingPoint when the IPS module is in Full-FIPS mode:
+The following are the security rules that are enforced by TippingPoint:

-- TippingPoint always uses secure distribution means by making use of trusted third-party carriers such as UPS or FedEx for shipping the module to the authorized users. - After receiving the module, it must be installed and initiated by a Crypto-Officer by following the procedure specified in the Crypto-Officer Guidance and in the documentation shipped with the module. - No module operator has direct access to the internal storage on the IPS where the CSPs and installed software images are stored. - If the module is reset to factory-defaults, it must be ensured that the module is using the firmware version specified in this document i.e. 3.1.4.1427 (for S10, S110, S330) and 3.2.0.1530 (for S660N, S1400N, S2500N, S5100N).
-If the module has been reset to an earlier version due to factory default action, it must be upgraded to these versions. - The S2500N and S5100N module configurations allow for an external ZPHA module to be inserted in the ZPHA connector port on the module's body.
+- TippingPoint always uses secure distribution means by making use of trusted third-party carriers such as UPS or FedEx for shipping the module to the authorized operators. - After receiving the module, it must be installed and initiated by a Crypto-Officer by following the procedure specified in the Crypto-Officer Guidance and in the documentation shipped with the module. - No module operator has direct access to the internal storage on the IPS where the CSPs and installed software images are stored. - If the module is reset to factory-defaults, it must be ensured that the module is using the firmware version specified in this document.
+If the module has been reset to an earlier version due to factory default action, it must be upgraded to this version. - The module allows for an external ZPHA module to be inserted in the ZPHA connector port on the module's body.
 If no ZPHA module is used, the ZPHA connector port must be covered with the blank bay faceplate provided with the module. - If remote authentication using a TippingPoint SMS Server is used, then only the SMS level 2 security setting should be used for establishing usernames and passwords on the SMS.
 This is required for meeting FIPS authentication strength requirements while authenticating to the IPS module.
 The level 2 setting on the SMS requires usernames to be a minimum of 6 characters and passwords to be a minimum of 8 characters, where 2 must be alphabetical, 1 must be numeric, and 1 must be non-alphanumeric.